Non-profit raising money to send 5-year-old Visalia girl battling cancer to Disneyland

 TULARE COUNTY, California.
-(KSEE) – This past year has been full of doctors’ visits and treatments for a family in Visalia as their 5-year-old battles cancer.
+(KGPE) – This past year has been full of doctors’ visits and treatments for a family in Visalia as their 5-year-old battles cancer.

 A year ago, 5-year-old Kenzie was diagnosed with stage-4 high-risk metastatic neuroblastoma.